Czirion/comparative-genomics-workshop/_extras/guide.md

 of the output files for each step in the data processing pipeline, as well as the scripts that the learners write collaboratively with the Instructors throughout the workshop.
 These files are available on the hidden `.backup_dc_workshop`directory.

-Make sure to tell your helpers about the `.backup_dc_workshop` directory so that they can use these resources to help learners catch up during the workshop.
+Make sure to tell your helpers about the `.backup_pan_workshop` directory so that they can use these resources to help learners catch up during the workshop.
 # Notes for the Workshop
-The tree of the directories whe you download the data should look like:

-If you are teaching the lesson with the CCM-UNAM server you can use this [spreadsheet](https://docs.google.com/spreadsheets/d/1uiBMjlIh3U5JufVoDl9BTncHPCmYm9GT-LHUkOwWnnU/edit#gid=0) to ask the participants to choose their user:
+If you are teaching the lesson with the CCM-UNAM server you can use this [spreadsheet](https://docs.google.com/spreadsheets/d/1Lg633gpV8KrUqTn34PDM8V0glAkTZpHcm4CViRRz1N0/edit?gid=1473209790#gid=1473209790) to ask the participants to choose their user.

-# Notes for the Pangenome Analysis in Prokaryotes lesson

-FIXME: Add 💢
-- Usar un concepto en otro contexto: Aplicar un concepto en un contexto distinto al que se enseñó puede requerir que el estudiante haga búsquedas en internet o en los manuales del código.
-Por ejemplo, se puede pedir que utilicen diferentes parámetros para modificar una gráfica previamente mostrada.

 {% include links.md %}